-The BurnerLogix display consists of 2 lines having 16 characters per line.
-The default displayed item is the current operating status.
-This would include the current point in the burner sequence followed by the parameter pertaining to that point in the sequence, such as time or the flame signal level.
-The bottom line is used to display the current operating status.
-The BurnerLogix display also provides the historical information stored in the control's memory such as burner hours, cycles, lockouts and system hours.
-The remainder of the display items are menus with sub-menus indicated by a right facing arrow.
+The BurnerLogix display has 2 lines with 16 characters per line.
+The default display top line shows the current operating status.
+This includes the current point in the burner sequence followed by the parameter pertaining to that point in the sequence, such as time or the flame signal level.
+The bottom line displays the current operating status.
+The BurnerLogix display also provides the historical information stored in the control's memory such as burner hours, cycles, lockouts, and system hours.
+The remainder of the display items are menus with submenus indicated by a right facing arrow >.
 The sub-menus indicate the current value of the selected item and in some cases can be modified to suit the application.